saltstack/salt/doc/topics/tutorials/intro_scale.rst

 - recon_max: the max value that the socket should use as a delay before trying to reconnect
 - recon_randomize: enables randomization between recon_default and recon_max

-To tune this values to your environment, a few decision have to be made.
+To tune this values to an existing environment, a few decision have to be made.

 How long can i wait before i need my minions back online and reachable with salt?